How to use the Emotional Guidance Scale

 From a place of peace, we think more clearly, problem

-solve better, feel more inspired,
+solve better, feel more inspired, and enjoy the journey

 along the way.